 Paleo vs Keto: which diet should you be doing?

 This is a guest post by Louise Hendon who has tried many diets in her life, including Atkins, Paleo, and Keto.
 Today she is sharing about the ketogenic diet benefits and if it could be right for you!
+I’m going to add my exerpience going from paleo to keto at the bottom of Louise’s post so make sure you scroll to the bottom.

 You probably already know how amazing a Paleo and real food diet can be.
 But you might have also come across the Ketogenic diet (AKA Keto) and wondered if you should switch to that instead (especially if you’re looking to lose some extra weight).